 What is BECCS and what does it mean for climate policy?

 - Various projects in North America relating to storing carbon from biomass are sometimes termed BECCS.
 These include Charm Industrial’s model of injecting bio-oil underground, Summit Carbon Solutions’ model of ethanol production, and some other biorefinery projects.
 We have chosen not to discuss those here, as power BECCS has more current relevance to climate modelling & governmental climate strategies.

-- To get a sense of the public outcry about this, you can browse international media coverage of wood bioenergy in ELCI’s hub, here.
+- To get a sense of the public outcry about this, you can browse international media coverage of wood bioenergy in our Bioenergy Explained collection, here.

 - ‘Carbon emissions from burning biomass for energy’, Partnership for Policy Integrity, April 2011